• Skip to primary navigation

 If you love hot cocoa as I do, wait until you try these Gluten Free Hot Chocolate Donuts!
 They make a delicious winter treat!
 These mini donuts are soft on the inside and crispy on the outside, just like the donuts you had before going gluten free!
 Even better?
 These little donuts are ready in about 20 minutes!

-a stack of hot cocoa donuts
+A stack of three hot cocoa donuts.

 We are getting a lot of holiday baking done early this year...I have been testing out fun recipes each week, and my kids tell me which recipes are worth making for the blog!

 These cookies are both perfect for dipping in hot cocoa!
-They love these Gluten Free Chocolate Mint Madeleines dipped too!
+They love these Gluten Free Chocolate Mint Madeleines dipped, too!
 These cookies are both perfect for dipping in hot cocoa!

-the top view looking down at a stack of donuts
+The top view looking down at a stack of donuts.

 Why Make These Donuts: